How the Subaru tire pressure monitoring system works on the Subaru LL Bean, 30.R sedan and VDC wagon.

 If the light flashes (3 seconds off, 1 second on), that indicates a problem with the system.
 Contact your dealer.

 Each sensor has an separate ID code.
 When the vehicle goes 7-20 mph, a roll switch inside the sensor turns on and the sensor starts to take measurements every 30 seconds, and sends the results about once a minute to a receiver module under the carpet by the drver's door.
+The sensors are off when there is no motion (or 15 minutes after stopping).

 When a low tire (app 26-27psi) is detected a warning light in the dashboard turns on.
 The warning light turns on, it does not flash.